rcy1314/some-stars/README.md

 ## PowerShell

 *   [daboynb/ChatGPT-Bypass-gui](https://github.com/daboynb/ChatGPT-Bypass-gui) - A  gui that allows you to bypass content filtering in ChatGPT through the OpenAI autocompletion API for DaVinci-003

-*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers

 *   [SummonHIM/Bestdori-Music-Downloader](https://github.com/SummonHIM/Bestdori-Music-Downloader) - A script that automatically downloads music from Bestdori and fills in the music information(Song title, Artist, Album, Composer and Front cover)